my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 \
 The internet has allowed us to quickly share our images, and allow others to share our images (somtimes with or without our permission).
 You will realise everyone has an opinion, it's up to you to objectivly look at that opinion or critisism.

+## Unwritten rules of the internet and photography

+At some point in your photography journey, you will end up sharing an image on the internet.
+There are a few unwritten rules to keep you out of trouble.

+1. Thou shall not post anyone elses images without credit
+2. Thou shall read the rules of any forum becuase they will be enforced swiftly, and without mercy.
+3. If you don't want your photo critiqued, don't post it.
+This may come as a surprise but not everyone is capable of filtering their feelings towards your photo, even if the forum says "be nice".
+Expect to be savaged, and learn from any valid constructive criticism.
+4. Ignore any criticism that isn't constructive.
+If someone says "that's rubbish" they should explain why or be ignored.
+You can't learn from something you don't understand.

+> "That which can be asserted without evidence, can be dismissed without evidence" - Christopher Hitchens

+5. If it is a composite image, call it a composite image.
+Otherwise people will assume you are being dishonest.
+They will notice and call you out.

 # Criticism

 On the face of it, critisism is a really tough thing to hear but it can often be the most important.
 When I said beforew tat no-one was impartial, I include you. \